ISE-Neutrino/api-testing/docs/e2e-test.md

 ## Summary

-In this article, I've demonstrated how to do the end-to-end testing for the API endpoints using HTTP files and Rest Clients.
-I've used Httpyac extension in VS Code as an HTTP client to write the HTTP requests and execute them. also demonstrated how to use environment variables to define the base URL of the API endpoints and the authentication token.
+In this article, we've demonstrated how to conduct end-to-end testing for API endpoints using HTTP files and Rest Clients.
+We utilized the Httpyac extension in VS Code as an HTTP client for composing and executing HTTP requests.
+Additionally, we illustrated how to employ environment variables to define the base URL of the API endpoints and the authentication token.
-In addition to having response handling and validation mechanism which is really handy.
+We've also highlighted the usefulness of a response handling and validation mechanism.

 ## References